petershin/liferay-learn/docs/analytics-cloud/latest/en/people/segments/creating-segments.md

     ![By default anonymous users are not included in Segments.](creating-segments/images/02.png)

     ```{note}
     Anonymous users are excluded from Segments by default.
 To include them, enable the Include Anonymous toggle.
-Note, however, that criteria with individual and/or account attributes excludes anonymous users regardless of your setting here.
+Note, however, that criteria with individual attributes excludes anonymous users regardless of your setting here.
 Such attributes only apply to known users.

     ```